 It can get pretty hot in Atlanta, so it is also a great idea to spend some time inside cooling off.
 About a mile from campus, you can visit the World of Coca-Cola, National Center for Civil and Human Rights and Georgia Aquarium.

-If you are a sports fan, you can stop by the College Football Hall of Fame (is also located in Downtown Atlanta) or take in an Atlanta Braves baseball game, or an Atlanta United soccer game while you're in town.
+If you are a sports fan, you can stop by the College Football Hall of Fame (is also located in Downtown Atlanta) or take in a professional sports game, like an Atlanta Braves baseball game, or an Atlanta United soccer game while you're in town.

 You will definitely not go hungry while you are here in Atlanta.
 Ponce City Market is a great place for the whole family to find options that they like.
 The Ponce City Market Food Hall has over 20 different options to choose from!
 There are many great options for BBQ and southern comfort food choices (Take a look at some of Georgia Tech’s admission counselors’ restaurant recommendations).

-We look forward to seeing you on campus this summer!
-If you have any questions regarding visiting campus, please contact us at email@example.com or 404-894-4154 during normal business hours.
+We look forward to seeing you on campus!
+If you have any questions regarding visiting campus, please contact us at firstname.lastname@example.org or 404-894-4154 during normal business hours.